rsksmart/rskj/projNotes.md

 **Branch: `mish`**: [branch](https://github.com/optimalbrew/rskj/tree/mish) and [comparison with rskj master](https://github.com/rsksmart/rskj/compare/master...optimalbrew:mish)

-**Overview:** The initial goal of this project is to implement storage rent as described in [RSKIP113](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP113.md).
-Storage rent is intended to lead to more efficient resource utilization by charging users for both the size as well as time for which they store data in blockchain state.
+The goal of this project is to implement storage rent as described in [RSKIP113](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP113.md).
+Storage rent is intended to lead to more efficient resource utilization by charging users for the size as well as duration for which their data is stored in blockchain state.
+The project may reveal new issues (computatinal, economic, usability etc) to be addressed prior to eventual adoption decisions and/or future RSKIPs.

-### Implementation (highligths)
+### Implementation highligths

 - All value-containing nodes in the Unitrie will be charged storage rent.
-This includes all nodes containing *account state*, *code*, *storage root*, and obviously, *storage nodes or cells*.
+This includes nodes containing *account state*, *code*, *storage root*, and obviously, *storage nodes or cells*.

 - As per RSKIP 113, rent is computed at the rate *1/(2^21) gas per byte per second*.
 For rent computations, an overhead of 136 (bytes) is added to a node's `valueLength` field.
 The RSKIP has some sample computations.

-- Just like regular (execution gas), all collected rent is passed to miners as additional revenue.
-Rent gas does not count towards block gas limits.
+- Just like regular (execution) *gas*, all collected *rentgas* will be passed to miners as additional revenue. *Rentgas* will not count towards block gas limits.

-- RSKIP113 describes several details.
-For example, newlt crfeated nodes are to be charged 6 months rent in advance.
+- RSKIP113 describes several other details.
+For example, newly created nodes are to be charged six months storage rent in advance.
 Furthermore, to avoid micro-payments for rent, the RSKIP defines minimum thresholds for rent checks and collections.

-- While not an objective of the current implementation, the project (rent timestamps) can be used to enable **node hibernation** in the future.
+- While not an objective of the current implementation, rent timestamps can be used to enable **node hibernation** in the future.

-### Inital changes
+### Inital changes to RSKJ code
 - Several changes in `Trie`.
 There's quite a bit of code duplication, mainly to avoid breaking things (to be removed later).
     - add a new field for `lastRentPaidTime`.
 This increases the size of each node by 8 bytes.
 To pass   existing tests *embeddability*, increased the max_embedded_node_size limit from 44 to 52.
     - modify constuctors, new `putWithRent` method to update Trie node's value and rent timestamp, new `get` methods.